lch99310/snake-game-completely-created-by-gpt-4o/README.md

-# Snake Game - A PM-Engineer Collaboration with GPT
+# Snake Game - A PM-Engineer Collaboration with ClaudeAI

 This project demonstrates an interesting collaboration between a Product Manager (me) and an AI Engineer (GPT) to create a classic Snake game.
 The project showcases how clear product requirements can be effectively transformed into a functional web game through iterative development.